ajv-validator/ajv/docs/options.md

   // Code snippet created with `_` tagged template literal that contains all format definitions,
   // it can be the code of actual definitions or `require` call:
   // _`require("./my-formats")`
+  regExp: RegExpEngine
+  // Pass non-standard RegExp engine to mitigate ReDoS, e.g. node-re2.
+  // During validation of a schema, code.regExp will be
+  // used to match strings against regular expressions.
+  // The supplied function must support the interface:
+  // regExp(regex, unicodeFlag).test(string) => boolean
 }

 type Source = {